campg2j003/jfw_nsh/readme.md

 - Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.

+For all users installations the uninstaller and README files are installed in %programfiles%.
+For current user installations they are installed in %localappdata%.

 The Versions/Languages page displays the JAWS versions installed on the system and the languages they support.
 This is presented in a checkable list view with entries like "17.0/enu".
 Select the desired versions/languages by pressing SPACE, which checks the highlighted entry.
-This page also optionally allows you to choose whether to install the script for the current user or all users.
+For all users installations this page also optionally allows you to choose whether to install the script for the current user or all users.

+Note: for JAWS 17 or later installing the scripts for all users does not work correctly.
+This is because of a change in the the structure of the shared script folder.

 The Finish page offers to open a README file if desired.